Slavija Square: 21st century

+When the developer, Maison Royal company, asked for 32,800 m2 of total floor area above the ground (plus 15,500 m2 below), instead of the projected 21,000 m2 envisioned by the competition, the Sudžums withdrew deeming it inappropriate for this location.
+The developer itself is controversial.
+Partially owned by the former footballer Dejan Stanković, it is known for the corruptive deals with city officials, and illegal, or after the fact permitted constructions.
+Demolition of the block began on 17 August 2023.

+The area was partially placed under preliminary protection as potential cultural monument. but the preliminary protection expired on 25 December 2020, the protection was not confirmed, and the demolition was allowed.
+Demolished buildings include the Old Citizens Savings Bank from the 19th century (at the corner of Svetozara Markovića and Kralja Milana streets), Citizens Savings Bank (1929, by Stevan Tobolar; 43 Svetozara Markovića), and 1927 building by Milan Zloković at No. 47.
+All buildings have individual architectural values but are not protected.

 Administration

 Slavija is today divided between the municipalities of Vračar and Savski Venac.
-Savski Venac's section was within the local community of West Vračar, while Vračar's section was organized as the local community of Slavija with the population of 4,608 in 1981 and 4,281 in 1991.
+Savski Venac's section was within the local community of West Vračar, while Vračar's section was organized as the local community of Slavija with a population of 4,608 in 1981 and 4,281 in 1991.
 That local community was later annexed to Cvetni Trg (total population of 25,759 in 2002), but municipality of Vračar later abolished local communities altogether.

 Traffic importance

 Slavija was projected as the final square in a succession of squares around Belgrade's central route from Kalemegdan to Englezovac: Studentski Trg-Trg Republike-Terazije-Cvetni Trg-Slavija.
 In time, Studentski Trg and Terazije lost their square functions, becoming streets, while Cvetni Trg, with final changes in early 2000s, is completely defunct as a traffic object, so Slavija and Trg Republike remain as the rare true squares in downtown Belgrade.

 Today, it is one of the most vibrant traffic objects in Belgrade, being one of the major squares of Belgrade.
 It is one of the rare traffic routes in the city where all three types of public transportation (buses, trolleybuses and trams) meet.
 Due to the general inadequacy of the city's transportation, traffic jams are regular on the square and especially hard if helped by some additional reason (bad weather, snow, especially the 2006 reconstruction of the Autokomanda interchange, etc.).

 The transportation importance of the square can be seen as it branches into the eight streets: